texfaq/texfaq.github.io/FAQ-multbib.md

 place.

-The [`multibib`](https://ctan.org/pkg/multibib) package allows you to define a series of ''additional topics'', each of which comes with its own series of bibliography commands.
+The [`multibib`](https://ctan.org/pkg/multibib) package allows you to define a series of "additional topics", each of which comes with its own series of bibliography commands.
 So one might write:
 <!-- {% raw %} -->
 ```latex